Mesoscopic eigenvalue density correlations of Wigner matrices: Correlation of Green functions: proof of Theorem

 \subsection{Third cumulant}

-In this section we analyse the third-cumulant term on the RHS of \eqref{417}.
-We follow the same strategy as in Section \ref{sec:4.2}, namely we repeatedly use cumulant expansion formula \eqref{eq:cumulant_expansion} until the results are either computable by Lemma \ref{lem4.3} or can be estimated by the strategy mentioned in Section \ref{sec4.1}. \begin{lemma} For the forth term on the RHS of \eqref{417}, we have
+In this section we analyze the third-cumulant term on the right-hand side of \eqref{417}.
+We follow the same strategy as in Section \ref{sec:4.2}, namely we repeatedly use cumulant expansion formula \eqref{eq:cumulant_expansion} until the results are either computable by Lemma \ref{lem4.3} or can be estimated by Proposition \ref{prop4.3}. \begin{lemma} Recall $f_4$ from \eqref{f34}.
+For the fourth term on the right-hand side of \eqref{417}, we have

 \end{lemma} \begin{proof} Note that $W_2^{(1)}$ contains two differentials, we split